 Where is Elijah Medge?

-Elijah Medge is currently based in Carson, CA. He opened his first company in Nashville, TN in 2007 and has since expanded his business to include eight states.
+Elijah Medge is currently based in Long Beach, CA. He opened his first company in Nashville, TN in 2007 and has helped open up offices in over 10 states around the country.
+The goal is to continue helping developing successful entrepreneurs worldwide!